 A well protected World Heritage site contributes directly to environmental, social and economic development and helps better the life of the local community.
 This process constitutes a great challenge for the years to come, both for the State Parties to the Convention and for UNESCO.

-Periodic Reporting in Latin America and the Caribbean
+in the Latin America and the Caribbean Region